 Bacalar Lagoon and The Pirate Canal

-The Bacalar lagoon, also known as the Lagoon of Seven Colors, owes its name to the seven shades of blue which occur due to the water having many different depths.
+The Bacalar Lagoon, also known as the Lagoon of Seven Colors (Laguna de los Siete Colores), owes its name to the seven shades of blue that occur due to the water having many different depths.

 Known today for its laid-back atmosphere, serenity, and wellness, as well as lounging in a hammock while sipping on a mango smoothie, the history of Bacalar is full of swashbuckling adventure & chaos.

 With its length of 42 km, it is the largest lagoon in the Yucatan peninsula, containing a handful of small islands and 4 cenotes (Cenote Negro, Cenote Esmeralda, Cenote Cocalitos, and Cenote Azul).

 All these cenotes form natural swimming pools surrounded by vegetation and mangroves.
 Close to shore, many areas of the lagoon are shallow, where the crystal clear waters make bathing idyllic.

 The Pirate Canal is a must-see in Bacalar, as no trip is complete without a sailing trip across the beautiful waters to where the canal begins.
 You can admire the multiple shades of blue and green, swim & relax in the clear shallow waters.

 There are numerous Mayan sites close to the lagoon, like Chacchoben or the recently excavated Ichkabal.
 These towns also used the channel as a means to navigate out to the sea and trade with other towns and cities up and down the coast.